School and bullying

-Several things about cystinosis may make your child a target for bullying at school, such as:
+How cystinosis may make your child a target

 TEEN LINE is a nonprofit, community-based organization helping troubled teenagers address their problems.
-Their mission is to provide personal teen-to-teen education and support before problems become a crisis.
-They do this by using a national hotline, current technologies, and community outreach.
+The organization’s mission is to provide personal teen-to-teen education and support before problems become a crisis.
+TEEN LINE offers a national hotline, current technologies, and community outreach.

-StopBullying.gov educates kids, schools, and parents about how bullying can happen anywhere and to anyone.
+StopBullying.gov educates schools, kids, and parents about how bullying can happen anywhere, to anyone.
 With the right tools and information, everyone in the community can help stop bullying at school, online, and in the neighborhood.

 PACER's National Bullying Prevention Center actively leads social change so that bullying is no longer an accepted childhood rite of passage.
 PACER provides resources for students, parents, educators, and others.
-They know bullying is a serious community issue that impacts education, physical and emotional health, and the safety and well-being of students.
+Bullying is a serious community issue that impacts education, physical and emotional health, and the safety and well-being of students.

 Get information about living with cystinosis by email.